Afghanistan–India relations: History

-The Mauryans controlled parts of modern-day Afghanistan, and during this period Hinduism and Buddhism prevailed.
+The war elephants, of course, being a minor contribution compared to the land that the Indians successfully regained.The Mauryans controlled parts of modern-day Afghanistan, and during this period Hinduism and Buddhism prevailed.
 Their decline began 60 years after Ashoka the Great's rule ended, leading to the Hellenistic reconquest of the region by the Greco-Bactrians.
 Much of it soon broke away from the Greco-Bactrians and became part of the Indo-Greek Kingdom.
 The Indo-Greeks had been defeated and expelled by the Indo-Scythians in the late 2nd century BCE.
 Till the Muslim conquests, eastern regions of Afghanistan including the Kabul Valley and Zabulistan were considered culturally part of Indian subcontinent, and the town of Kabul was noted by Iranian traveller and geographer Istakhri in 921 to be inhabited by the people of Hind.
 Between the 10th century and the mid 18th century, northern India was invaded by a number of invaders based in what today is Afghanistan.
 Among them were the Ghaznavids, Ghurids, Khaljis, Mughals and Durranis.
 During these eras, especially during the Mughal period (1526–1858), many Afghans began immigrating to India due to political unrest in their regions.